 Attorney for THC Concentrate in Queens, New York

-If you have been charged with possession of marijuana in New York, and need the guidance of a knowledgeable drug crimes attorney, contact Law Office of Rochelle S. Berliner.
+If you have been charged with possession of marijuana in New York, and need the guidance of a knowledgeable drug crimes attorney, contact Law Office.

 Rochelle Berliner has built a reputation over the years as a consummate legal professional with years of legal experience.
-Law Office of Rochelle S. Berliner operates out of Queens, New York but also represents clients in all of Queens County, Bronx County, Kings County, and New York County.
+Law Office operates out of Queens, New York but also represents clients in all of Queens County, Bronx County, Kings County, and New York County.

 Fight your charges with an experienced lawyer at your side.
-Call Law Office of Rochelle S. Berliner today at 718-261-5600 for a consultation regarding your case.
-Law Office of Rochelle S. Berliner will guide you at each step of the way.
+Call Law Office today at for a consultation regarding your case.
+Law Office will guide you at each step of the way.

 - THC Concentrates and the Extraction Methods